Search the site:

 If they have any concerns, questions, or need further information they need to look for other ways to contact the company.

 This can be very frustrating to customers and can hurt the user experience.
-In fact, according to ActiveCampaign, 29% of users are even willing to stop shopping with a brand because of this.
+In fact, according to ActiveCampaign, 29% of users have even stoped shopping from a brand because of this.

 Statistic